 Alumni profile: Sibongani Kayola

-Sibongani Kayola (MSc Evidence Based Social Intervention and Policy Evaluation, 2016) is the Sudan Country Director for Mercy Corps, an international humanitarian organisation that aims to help people build secure, productive, and just communities.
-Mercy Corps operates in some of the world’s toughest places, providing emergency relief and long-term development assistance in areas affected by conflict, natural disasters, economic instability, and other crises.
+Sibongani Kayola (MSc Evidence-Based Social Intervention and Policy Evaluation, 2016) is Deputy Regional Director of Operations at Mercy Corps.
+Mercy Corps is an international humanitarian organisation that aims to help people build secure, productive, and just communities.
+Operating in some of the world’s toughest places, Mercy Corps provides emergency relief and long-term development assistance to communities affected by conflict, natural disasters, economic instability, and other crises.

 Why did you choose Green Templeton?

-I completed an undergraduate degree in Psychology at the University of Zambia and became fascinated with Child and Adolescent development and the impact of the early years on our trajectory into adulthood.
-I knew very early on in my studies that I wanted to pursue a postgraduate course focused on the study of development across the lifespan.
-Oxford was always my first choice, one of my professors had studied here and I admired him and his work immensely.
+I completed an undergraduate degree in Psychology at the University of Zambia and was fascinated with Child and Adolescent development and the impact of the early years on our trajectory into adulthood.
+I knew very early in my studies that I wanted to pursue a postgraduate course focused on studying development across the lifespan.
+Oxford was always my first choice; one of my professors had studied here, and I admired him and his work immensely.

-I chose GTC because I wanted a college that had a relatively small student body, as I was looking for a close-knit and supportive environment where I could form lasting connections with peers.
+I chose GTC because I wanted a college with a relatively small student body, as I was looking for a close-knit and supportive environment where I could form lasting connections with peers.

 What is your most enduring memory of your time at Oxford?